Accounting Policy

 There are no significant judgements involved while evaluating the timing as to when customers obtain control of promised goods and services.

-(h) During the year, Jharkhand State Electricity Regulatory Commission ('JERC') has published revised Tariff Regulation for control period FY 2022 to 2026 and has also passed true up order for FY 2021-22 and FY 2022-23 in relation to two Jojobera units.
-The Company has considered the aforesaid revised regulation and true up order and accordingly, recognized additional revenue amounting to ?
-72.42 crore pertaining to earlier years.
+(j) During the previous year, Jharkhand State Electricity Regulatory Commission ('JERC') has published revised Tariff Regulation for control period FY 2022 to 2026 and has also passed true up order for FY 2021-22 and FY 2022-23 in relation to two Jojobera units.
+The Company has considered the aforesaid revised regulation and true up order and accordingly, recognized additional revenue amounting to ' 72.42 crore pertaining to earlier years.

 Transaction Price - Remaining Performance Obligation